Mars in the Community Fund

 Mars in the Community awards process:

-From 2017 Mars will only hold one judging panel per year – deadline for applications 5pm, Friday 28 April 2017.
+Mars will hold one funding panel per year – deadline for applications 5pm, Friday 27 April 2018.

 Shortlisted applications will be invited into Mars to share their passion and plans for their community projects.

-Successful applicants will be invited to into Mars in October to report on the progress of their funded project.
+Successful applicants may be invited to into Mars to report on the progress of their funded project.

 How to apply